-In the second year of their training Students will build upon the fundamentals of Voice absorbed the previous year including alignment, centring, breath awareness and usage, resonance, forward placement, pitch variation and articulation, with greater emphasis placed upon grounding, stronger breath support, boosting resonance through constant use of the resonator scale and precise and effortless articulation, and learn to apply these skills through work on prose, political speeches or satirical tracts: for example works by Swift, Burke, Besant, Pearse, Connolly, Casement, Emmet etc and prose or dramatic texts by Beckett, Joyce and Flann O'Brien.
+In the second year of their training Students will build upon the fundamentals of Voice absorbed the previous year including: alignment, centring, breath awareness and usage, resonance, forward placement, pitch variation and articulation; with greater emphasis placed upon grounding, stronger breath support, boosting resonance through constant use of the resonator scale and precise and effortless articulation.
+They will learn to apply these skills through work on prose, political speeches or satirical tracts: for example works by Swift, Gonne, Burke, Besant, Pearse, Casement, Emmet etc and prose or dramatic texts by Beckett and Joyce.

-Support will also be given to the Second Year Projects by the voice teacher sitting in and advising on clarity of thought and delivery by the students.
+Support will also be given to the Second Year Projects by the voice teacher sitting in and advising on breath support, clarity of thought and delivery by the students.

-- Develop a better practice of Vocal health, especially safe phonation - Improve alignment and grounding to centre and strengthen the breath - Develop further improved use of breathing muscles and more consistent connection to breath support - Develop a more flexible voice, improving upon pitch range, resonance and articulation, using forward placement and being able to vary pace, rhythm and volume - Teach safe physical and vocal workouts - Connect the vocal work to all the other strands of the course, remaining on voice and communicative in all classes - Be audible and clear in all rehearsal and larger theatre spaces, to fill the space whether it is proscenium arch, traverse, on three sides or in the round (or outdoors) - Be flexible enough in vocal use to sound convincing when speaking differing styles and historical periods, (as well as adapting to the requirements of appropriate vocal use for mechanical media)
+- Develop a better practice of Vocal health, especially safe phonation - Improve alignment and grounding to centre and strengthen the breath - Develop further improved use of breathing muscles and more consistent connection to breath support - Develop a more flexible voice, improving upon pitch range, resonance and articulation, using forward placement and being able to vary pace, rhythm volume and tone - Teach a safe physical and vocal workout - Connect the vocal work to all the other strands of the course, remaining on voice and able to communicate clearly in all classes whether it is proscenium arch, traverse, on three sides or in the round (or outdoors)